 “Winston?” called a voice from behind.
 I turned to see Booz, my neighbor, walking toward me from his truck.
 “He needs to be put down.
 I kept telling Gertrude.”

-“Hey Booz, thanks for helping Luiz look after the farm.
+“Hey Booz, thanks for looking after the farm.
 You should have taken some of the food in the garden.
 Apparently Charington doesn’t know how to cook anything that doesn’t have a label on it.”

 “We did, in fact.
 My wife canned all the tomatoes.
 Twenty quarts.”